Big Tech Has Been Trying to Steal My Job for Decades. So What?

 Impact on Assignment Design

 On the one hand, I empathize with instructors who are weary of incorporating AI into their assignments.
-There’s an understandable sense of existential dread—do I stand firm and fight to pass down my values to the next generation?
+There’s an understandable sense of existential dread.
+Do I stand firm and fight to pass down my values to the next generation?
 Or do I give in on these shortcuts I feel pressured to accept?
-Do I try to convince them that Scrabble is still the coolest game around, or hand over my iPad and enjoy a nice, quiet dinner with someone who still appreciates my love of a tactile triple word score?